No products in the basket.

 Size 53 x 19 x 17cm

-Delivery FREE within 2 weeks to UK
+Delivery approx 4 weeks to Mainland UK

 Click here to see the Bronze Boys & Girls Collection Click here to see the rest of our Bronze Collection Click here to see the Bronze Men & Women Collection Click here to see the Bronze Ballerina Collection Click here to see the Bronze Modern & Abstract Collection Click here to view the Bronze Fountains & Water Features Click here to view the Bronze Animal Collection Click here to view the Bronze Bird Collection Click here to view the Bronze Armillary Sphere Sundials Click here to view the Bronze Memorial Urns Click here to view the Chinese Limestone Pedestals & Plinths